Active osmotic-like pressure on permeable inclusions: Effective Pressure on the Inclusion

 \subsection{Role of membrane hardness}

-In this section, we discuss how the hardness of enclosing membrane affects the effective pressure on the inclusion.
-Figure \ref{stiff:rec} (a-c) shows the effective pressure on the rectangular inclusion as a function of motility field strengths, $Pe_1$ and $Pe_2$, for fixed width of rectangle, $L_2=10\sigma$ and different values of membrane hardness parameter, $\epsilon'=0.0254k_\text{B}T$ (a), $0.0127k_\text{B}T$ (b) and $\epsilon'=0.0064k_\text{B}T$ (c).
-As seen, the overall magnitude of the effective pressure increases with the strength of membrane hardness, $\epsilon'$.
-As we discussed in sec. \ref{sec:rec}, in the regime of low motility fields, effective pressure is directed toward the region of lower motility (due to comparable concentrations of active particles inside and outside the inclusion).
-By comparing panels (a), (b) and (c) in figure \ref{stiff:rec}, we find that the parametric region, where the effective pressure is directed toward the region of lower motility, shrinks by decreasing the strength of membrane hardness, $\epsilon'$.
-Indeed, the extent of this regime of parameters depends on the threshold motility strength required for the active particles to pass through the membrane.
-The largest such region in the parameter space is found in figure \ref{stiff:rec} (a) where membrane hardness is the largest ($\epsilon'=0.0254k_\text{B}T$); this region of parameter space almost disappears in figure \ref{stiff:rec} (c) where the membrane is rather soft.
-We also find that the strait, which connects the two blue parts of the color map (where the effective pressure is negative or inward), becomes narrower and squeezes down the origin (0, 0) in the parameter space $\{Pe_1, Pe_2\}$ by reducing the strength of membrane hardness, $\epsilon'$.
-In general, the span and width of the said strait depends on the strength of membrane hardness.
+In this section, we discuss how the hardness of the enclosing membrane affects the effective pressure on the inclusion.
+Figures \ref{stiff:rec}(a)-\ref{stiff:rec}(c) displays the effective pressure on the rectangular inclusion as a function of motility field strengths, $Pe_1$ and $Pe_2$, for a fixed width of the rectangle, $L_2=10\sigma$, and varying values of the membrane hardness parameter, $Pe_p=78.9$ (a), $52.6$ (b), and $26.3$ (c).
+The dynamics of the system significantly slows down with increasing $Pe_p$.
+Thus, to ensure that the effective pressure for $Pe_p=78.9$ is computed in the steady state, we allow a relaxation time ($3\times 10^7$ time steps) which is an order of magnitude longer than what is used for $Pe_p=52.6$ and $26.3$ at low motility strengths ($20\leq Pe_{1,2}<30$).
+As shown, the overall magnitude of the effective pressure increases with the strength of the membrane hardness, $Pe_p$.
+The areas of larger (lower) effective pressure in the parameter space $\{Pe_1,Pe_2\}$ expand as the membrane hardness increases.
+This is evidenced by the darker red and blue areas in the panels of Fig. \ref{stiff:rec}.
+In fact, at specified values of motility strengths, by increasing the strength of the membrane hardness, active particles encounter more resistance when passing through the membrane in the region of lower motility.
+This results in a stronger average density of particles in that area and intensifies the density difference.
+Due to the amplified density difference and stronger interaction between active particles and the inclusion membrane, the magnitude of the effective pressure increases with membrane hardness.